The-going/evlproject/content/dovetail/porting/timer.md

 `tick_notify_proxy()` to signal the event to the main kernel.
 {{% /notice %}}

-Once the user-supplied `get_percpu_device()` routine returns, the following events happen in sequence:
+Once the user-supplied `setup_proxy()` routine returns, the following events happen in sequence:

 1. the proxy device is registered, substituting for the real device.

 2. the real device is detached from the `clockevent` layer, switched to the CLOCK_EVT_STATE_RESERVED state, which makes it non-eligible for any regular operation from the clock event framework.
 However, it is left in a functional state.
+In the same move, the proxy device is registered on the framework.
+From that point, requests to the proxy device may be indirectly channeled to the real device via the proxy when operations on the hardware should be carried out.

-3. the proxy device starts controlling the real device under the hood to carry out timing requests from the in-band kernel.
-When the `hrtimer` layer from the in-band kernel wants to program the next shot of the current tick device, it invokes the `set_next_event()` handler of the proxy device, which was defined by the caller (which defaults to the real device's `set_next_event()` handler).
-This handler should be scheduling in-band ticks at the requested time based on its own timer management.
+3. the proxy device now controls the real device under the hood to carry out timing requests from the in-band kernel.
+When the `hrtimer` layer from the in-band kernel wants to program the next shot of the current tick device, it invokes the `set_next_event()` handler of the proxy device, which was defined by the user (which defaults to the real device's `set_next_event()` handler).
+If the autonomous core implements its own timer management, this handler should be scheduling in-band ticks at the requested time based on such scheme.

 4. the timer interrupt triggered by the real device is switched to out-of-band handling.
 As a result, `handle_oob_event()` receives